 The present Lavender Pond recalls the type of wetland habitats that once extended for many miles along the banks of the Thames.
 Trade developed rapidly in the 16th and 17ht centuries and before long, wharves and warehouses formed a continuous band on both sides of the river.
 Eventually, the riverside wharves and warehouses could no longer cope and that, plus the danger and delays caused by periodic gales, led to the creation of the enclosed docks.

 Surrey Commercial Docks took shape over many years, starting in with the Howland Wet Dock (now Greenland Dock) in 1703.
 In addition to the main docks: Russia (1810), Norway (1811), Canada (1876) and Greenland (enlarged 1890s), there were the shallow timber ponds: Acorn (1811), Lavender (1815) and Quebec (1926).

-The Docks played a major role on World War II, becoming a prime target for bombers.
-By the end of the war, 709 civilians had been killed in Bermondsey and Rotherhithe, many building had been destroyed and large areas of the Docks had been badly damaged.
+The Docks played a major role in World War II, becoming a prime target for bombers.
+By the end of the war, 709 civilians had been killed in Bermondsey and Rotherhithe, many buildings had been destroyed and large areas of the Docks had been badly damaged.